Military history of Canada: Local levies and recruitment

 The British Army levied and recruited from the local population to form new units or to replace individuals lost to enemy action, sickness, or desertion, with levies taking place during the War of 1812 and the Rebellions of 1837–1838.
 British Army units raised in Canadian colonies during this period include the 100th (Prince of Wales's Royal Canadian) Regiment of Foot and the Royal Canadian Rifle Regiment.

-Several Canadians served in the British military during the Crimean War, with the Welsford-Parker Monument in Halifax the sole Crimean War monument in North America.
-Alexander Roberts Dunn, the first Canadian recipient of the Victoria Cross, earned the medal for his actions during the Charge of the Light Brigade.
-During the Indian Rebellion of 1857, William Nelson Hall became the first Black Nova Scotian to receive the medal, having been awarded it for his actions at the Siege of Lucknow.
+Several Canadians served in British Army units during the Crimean War.
+The Welsford-Parker Monument in Halifax commemorates two Haligonian soldiers killed at the Battle of the Great Redan and is the only North American monument dedicated to the conflict.
+Alexander Roberts Dunn, the first Canadian to receive the Victoria Cross, earned it for his actions during the Charge of the Light Brigade.
+During the Indian Rebellion of 1857, William Hall became the first Black Nova Scotian and the first Black person in the British Empire to receive the Victoria Cross for his actions during the Siege of Lucknow.

 Rebellions of 1837–1838

 Armed uprisings broke out from 1837 to 1838 in the Canadas.
 Calls for responsible government and an economic depression in Lower Canada led to protests and, subsequently, an armed insurrection led by the radical Patriote movement.
 Revolts in Lower Canada erupted in November 1837, and was the more significant and violent insurgency in the Canadas.
 Another armed uprising occurred in Upper Canada shortly thereafter, its leaders inspired by the events in Lower Canada.

 The rebellions led to the Durham Report, which recommended uniting the Canadas and introducing responsible government.
-This former was realized when the Province of Canada was formed through the Act of Union 1840, and responsible government was introduced in 1848.
+The former was realized when the Province of Canada was formed through the Act of Union 1840, while the latter was introduced in 1848.